croessner/nauthilus-website/docs/configuration/configuration-file.md

 simultaneously.
 They may contain a weight parameter which is added to a total value.
 If that value raises a threshold, the features directly returns with a client reject.

-### Level 1: lists:
+### realtime\_blackhole\_lists::lists:

 This section defines one or more RBL lists.

-### Level 2: Definition of a list

 A RBL list requires the following fields:

 | Field name     | Description                                                                                             |
 |----------------|---------------------------------------------------------------------------------------------------------|